neondatabase/website/content/docs/manage/projects.md

 - A single read-write endpoint.
 An endpoint is the compute instance associated with a branch.
 For more information, see [Endpoints](../branches).
 - A default database, called `main`, which resides in the project's root branch.
 - Two PostgreSQL users:
-  - A user that takes its name from your Neon account (the Google, GitHub, or partner account that you signed up with).
+  - A user that takes its name from your Neon account (the Google, GitHub, or partner account that you registered with).
   - A `web_access` user, which is used for passwordless authentication and by the Neon SQL Editor.
 The `web_access` user cannot be modified or deleted.

 ## Create a project